trailofbits/necessist/README.md

 | <span style="color:green">failed</span>      | The test(s) built but failed.                       |
 | <span style="color:blue">nonbuildable</span> | The test(s) did not build.                          |

+By default, Necessist outputs to both the console and to an sqlite database.
+For the latter, a tool like [sqlitebrowser](https://sqlitebrowser.org/) can be used to filter/sort the results.

-## Supported frameworks
+## Details

+Generally speaking, Necessist will not attempt to remove a statement if it is one the following:

+- A statement containing other statements (e.g., a `for` loop)
+- A statement consisting of a single method call
+- A declaration (e.g., a local or `let` binding)
+- A `break`, `continue`, or `return`

+Also, for some frameworks, certain statements and methods are ignored.
 Click on a framework to see its specifics.

 <details>
 <summary>Foundry</summary>